 In 2000, the Committee implemented a loan program whereby the Company made loans available to members of the Policy Committee was entitled to be provided in the program.
-The maximum anomat a member of the Policy Committee was entitled to be provided in the program.
-The maximum anomat a member of the Policy Committee was entitled to be provided in the program of employment or death of such project program of the program of the program of employment or death of such project program of the program o tion of the IPO, neither the Holding Company [John Hancock Financial Services] nor the Company [John Hancock Life Insurance Company] shall award any stock options or stock grants to an Executive Officer or Director."
+The meantimum amount a member of the Policy Committee was entitled to be provided in the program.
+The meantimum amount a member of the Policy Committee was entitled to be provided in the program of the program o tion of the IPO, neither the Holding Company [John Hancock Financial Services] nor the Company [John Hancock Life Insurance Company] shall award any stock options or stock grants to an Executive Officer or Director."